 An aircraft that has not been properly maintained may also be more prone to accidents.
 Owners are require to have their aircraft inspected and properly serviced.
 Pilots must inspect their aircraft prior to flight.
 Any responsible party who fails to properly maintain or inspect an aircraft may be the subject of a lawsuit if an accident occurs.
 Individuals who have been affected by an aviation accident should contact a knowledgeable Florida aviation accident attorney to evaluate whether a maintenance issue may have been the cause and to determine the correct party against whom a claim should be filed.

-How an aviation accident attorney can help
+How an injury lawyer can help